Accounting is the language of businessWarren Buffet

 While as an individual, we typically deal only in cash.
-A business can have revenue, bookings and obligations/costs associated with it that occur over a long period of time (a few years).
+On the other hand, a business can have revenue, bookings and obligations/costs associated with it that occur over a long period of time (a few years).
 The typical cash-based accounting of things does not quite reflect the story completely and you need to rely on accrual-based accounting.

 Accounting like code(programming) has certain standards like GAAP and FRS.
 However, plenty of aspects are open to interpretation and this is where the creative aspect comes in.
 Due to this, companies often try and present the best picture possible without completely letting in on the risks and assumptions made.

 Typically, most startups by nature in the early days, are losing money.
 Some are still trying to figure out a viable business model.
 Thus, accounting for startups is equivalent in nature.
 The financial statements are no different than quarterly and annual mark-sheets.

 There are a set of 3 main financial statements reported by a business.
 Each one of them tries to capture a certain aspect of the business performance and state of affairs.
 Accounting for startups is thereby similar to any other business but emphasis on different areas of it.